 Today, selling merchant services without any sort of value-add is a recipe for disaster.
 Those in this business suffer from shrinking margins and high attrition rates when competing on price alone.
 Some ISOs and agents, however, have adjusted their business model to address these trends.

 “Big Data” has become a buzzword in the business world, but many retailers and restaurateurs don’t know how it impacts their business.
-Although most of the attention surrounding big data has been focused on large corporations, this same concept can help small to mid-sized businesses as well.
-Data such as sales trends, employee performance, inventory levels and customer behavior can empower small businesses to improve their operations and boost their bottom line.
+When VARs and MSPs understand how sales, employee performance, inventory, and customer behavior data empowers small businesses to improve operations and boost bottom lines, they sell more products and services to retailers and restaurateurs.

 Casey Lozano spent years honing his POS expertise as a senior installer of Micros systems in Arizona working for a regional dealer.
 In 2014, Lozano embarked on his own, and was intent on starting a business focused on what he had been doing — installing POS systems.
 It was during a conversation with a Harbortouch representative that Lozano was presented with a more attractive, life-changing offer.